 If you suspect your cat is dehydrated, take him to the vet right away.
-In severe cases of dehydration, just encouraging your cat to drink water might not be enough.
-In addition, your vet can help determine if there's an underlying condition causing the dehydration and whether you can treat this at home or if your cat needs to be hospitalized.
+In severe cases of dehydration in cats, just encouraging your cat to drink water might not be enough.
+In addition, your vet can help determine if there's an underlying condition causing the dehydration and whether you can do cat dehydration home treatment, or if your cat needs to be hospitalized.

 A dehydrated cat might show loss of appetite and signs of depression and lethargy.
-They often pant and have an elevated heart rate.
-Dehydration causes a loss of elasticity on the skin and many cats will have sunken eyes.
-You also might notice that your cat's mucous membranes -- nose, mouth, eyelids -- are dry.
+The vet will look your cat over to see if they have signs of dehydration.
+Cats often pant and have an elevated heart rate.
+Dehydration causes a loss of elasticity on the skin, and many cats will have sunken eyes.
+You also might notice that your cat's mucous membranes — nose, mouth, eyelids — are dry.

 Once your vet has determined what caused the dehydration, you might be able to help treat and prevent the reoccurrence of the problem at home, by switching to a canned food diet, syringing water directly into your cat's mouth, or providing fluid therapy through a home IV.
 Unflavored Pedialyte can also be given to help boost your cat's electrolytes.

 Some cats might be more inclined to lick an ice cube than to drink water from a bowl, while others might prefer bottled water over tap water.
 Always provide options and leave several bowls of water around the house for easy and constant access throughout the day.
 A cat fountain can also entice your feline to hydrate more.
 Pet fountains are also available at multiple price points.

 The best cat food for dehydration is wet, canned meals.
 They deliver moisture for your cat, since cats aren't big drinkers.
 If your cat is set on their kibble, adding a couple tablespoons of water can provide moisture as well.
 Giving your cats wet food regularly can help prevent reoccurrences of dehydration in the future.